sturnbull95/final-project/README.md

 ## Annotations / References Used

 1. [passport.js authentication docs](http://passportjs.org/docs) - (add link to source code that was based on this)

+2. Research creating a Social Feed
+* What?
+The social feed message board is the component of FitClub which allows the users to connect through posting comments and uploading fitness related photos
+*  Why?
+It is important because users can post about personal fitness goals and achievements and other users comment and provide motivation or encouragement and adds a feeling of community to FitClub.
+*  Solution?
+Create a online forum on FitClub by using an opensource plug-in such as Simple-Press
+* Points?
+Need to research how to allow users to post comments/upload photos and other users to reply directly to that post.